Legal

 - Address autocomplete rate limiting — the administrative address-suggestion endpoint uses the request IP address as an in-memory key to prevent abuse of the upstream OpenStreetMap service.
 Entries are held only for a short sliding time window and are not written to the database.

 - Meet submission rate limiting — the public meet-submission endpoint uses the request IP address as a short-lived rate-limiting key to prevent automated or abusive submissions.
-The IP address is held only for the duration of the rate-limit window; it is not stored in the application database or associated with submission content.
+The IP address is held only for the duration of the rate-limit window (in-memory and/or in the durable rate-limit bucket described above); it is not stored in the application database or associated with submission content.

 - Meet submission records — when you submit a meet for review, the following information is written to our database: the meet title, venue description, optional notes, social link or website, optional start and end dates and times, your name, and your contact detail (email address or social handle).
-If the submission was made from the native iOS app, we also store the anonymous installation identifier so we can deliver a status push when your submission is reviewed.
+When anonymous cross-device sync is enabled and your browser or app has an installation identifier, we also store that identifier with the submission so we can write a status notification to your inbox (and, on iOS, optionally deliver a remote push) when your submission is reviewed.
+Submissions made without an installation identifier store no sync key beyond your voluntarily provided contact detail.
 Submission records are visible only to site administrators.
 Approved submissions may be published as public meet listings; submitter name and contact are never shown publicly.
 We retain submission records for moderation accountability and may delete them on request — see Section 12.

 - Local preferences — the website may use your browser's local storage to remember lightweight UI preferences, such as whether you have dismissed a banner promoting a blog post.
 These entries stay on your device, contain no personal data, and are not transmitted to our servers.

 - Saved meets (on-device + optional cloud mirror) — if you use the "save" feature, the list of meets you have saved is stored in your browser's local storage (and, in the iOS app, in an equivalent on-device store) so your saved list is available between sessions and works offline.
 No account is required to save meets.
-When the cross-device sync feature is enabled, your saved list is also mirrored to our servers, keyed only by an anonymous installation identifier (see "Anonymous installation identifier" below).
+Anonymous cross-device sync is enabled by default in current Detroit Meets builds (site operators may disable it via configuration).
+When sync is on, your saved list is also mirrored to our servers, keyed only by an anonymous installation identifier (see "Anonymous installation identifier" below).
 The cloud mirror is used so that re-installing the app or moving to another device keeps your saved list, and so that we can send the optional saved-meet change alerts described in Section 3.
 The mirror contains: the public meet ID, the time you saved it, your reminder presets and fire-times for that meet, and a snapshot of public meet fields (title, venue, address, start/end times, description, cover image URL, coordinates).
 It does not contain account credentials, contacts, advertising identifiers, or device fingerprints.

 - Offline meet cache (on-device) — to keep saved meets viewable with a weak or missing connection (for example, inside a parking structure), the app stores a snapshot of each saved meet on your device.
 That snapshot may include the meet title, venue name, street address, start/end times, description, cover image URL, and coordinates.
 All of this content is already public on the Service; storing a local copy simply avoids re-fetching it.
 Clearing the browser's storage (or the app's storage on iOS) removes the cache.